 The goal of advising is to help you maximize your undergraduate experience by making informed decisions about your academic and extracurricular opportunities.
 Some students check-in with an academic advisor every semester.
 Some only seek assistance when they have a specific question or concern.
 It is your education and you are in charge.
 However, know that a team of advisors stand ready to assist you.

-Some of the most frequently visited Program offices for BSOS students on campus include the Pre-Law Advising, Pre-Med Advising, the University Career Center, Federal Semester, Global Semester, and the Maryland Center for Undergraduate Research.
+Some of the most frequently visited Program offices for BSOS students on campus include the Pre-Law Advising, Pre-Med Advising, the University Career Center, Federal Fellows, Global Fellows, and the Maryland Center for Undergraduate Research.

 If you are looking for a credit-bearing internship, you can check your academic department’s listserv or blog, but you may also wish to explore the BSOS Internship Program the campus Internship Website, or the Career Center Internship Tips.
 Note that many students choose not to earn academic credit for internships and instead highlight these important experiences on their resumes instead.